dbos-inc/dbos-docs/docs/index.md

 # Welcome to DBOS!

-DBOS Transact is an open source framework for developing database-backed applications in Typescript and PostgreSQL.
-You can host DBOS Transact applications yourself or deploy them in minutes to DBOS Cloud.
+With these DBOS offerings, you can easily build scalable, reliable, and secure TypeScript applications:

+- **DBOS Transact** - An [open-source TypeScript framework](https://github.com/dbos-inc/dbos-ts) for creating transactional applications with built-in once-and-only-once code execution.

+- **DBOS Cloud** - A transactional serverless platform for deploying DBOS Transact applications to the cloud with built-in high performance, scalability, fault tolerance, and database time travel.

-You want to build your next database-backed application with DBOS Transact because:
+You want to build your next database-backed application with DBOS because:

-- **It's simple**.
-Write your business logic with serverless functions and either [self-host them](./tutorials/self-hosting.md) or [deploy them to the cloud](./getting-started/quickstart.md#deploying-to-dbos-cloud) in minutes.
-Store all your data in Postgres&#8212;we'll manage the connections and transactions for you.
 - **It's reliable by default**.
 If your workflows are interrupted for any reason, they [will always resume from where they left off](./tutorials/workflow-tutorial#reliability-guarantees).
 Reliable message delivery is [built in](./tutorials/workflow-communication-tutorial#reliability-guarantees-1).
 Idempotency is [built in](./tutorials/idempotency-tutorial).
+- **It's simple**.
+Write your business logic with serverless functions and either [self-host them](./tutorials/self-hosting.md) or [deploy them to the cloud](./getting-started/quickstart.md#deploying-to-dbos-cloud) in minutes.
+State management and transactionality are all handled for you.
 - **It makes debugging easy**.
 With our [time travel debugger](./cloud-tutorials/timetravel-debugging.md), you can "rewind time" and replay any DBOS Cloud trace locally on your computer, exactly as it originally happened.

-To get started with DBOS today in less than five minutes, check out our [quickstart](./getting-started/quickstart)!
+To get started in less than five minutes, check out our [quickstart](./getting-started/quickstart)!

 ### Main Features